Our Dolomites and Lake Garda self-guided motorcycle tour offers a fantastic blend of stunning scenery, traditional cuisine and great biking roads.

-Amore, gastronomia, passione – if there were only three words to describe Italy then perhaps these would be the ones.
+Amore, gastronomia, passione – if there were only three words to describe Italy, perhaps these would be the ones.
 Italians love to love.
 Italians are also masters of gastronomy.
 But above all, Italians have a great passion for motorcycles.

 Only when you arrive at the Dolomites, it becomes clear why so many bikers succumb to the mountain pass fewer.
 This journey encompasses some of the most spectacular mountain roads indeed in Europe and even perhaps the world.
 These include Passo di Gardena, Passo di Sella, Passo Pordoi as well as Passo di Campolongo.
 Additionally, Passo di Costalunga, Passo Dello Stelvio and lunch on the shores of pristine Lake Misurina can be included too.

-In June the Chiaretto wine festival in Bardolino is a must-visit event.
-Enjoy wine tasting and food stalls along the promenade as well as live music and entertainment.
-During June and July many of the towns around the lake host regular Jazz festivals and other music events.
+In June, the Chiaretto wine festival in Bardolino is a must-visit event.
+Enjoy wine tasting and food stalls along the promenade, as well as live music and entertainment.
+Many of the towns around the lake host regular Jazz festivals and other music events during June and July.

 Day trips to Verona as well as the lagoon city of Venice are highly recommended.
 However, to avoid riding through city traffic using public transport might be a good idea.

-For an alternative tour, please use this link: Dolomites and Tuscany
+For an alternative to the Dolomites and Lake Garda self-guided motorcycle tour, please use this link: Dolomites and Tuscany

 When to go: